UWO-Aero-Design/first-commit/git-intro/instructions.md

 ## **HELPME.md**

-Since you're obviously qualified to walk other people through the tutorial now, how about adding you name to the list of people who have completed this tutorial.
+Since you're obviously qualified to walk other people through the tutorial now, how about adding your name to the list of people who have completed this tutorial.

 This is a new change that is completely seperate from the last one so we should create a new branch to do this.
 Switch back to the develop branch and create a new branch off of it for updating the HELPME.md file. *Replace zd with your own initials*

 * `git checkout develop`
 * `git checkout -b zd-update-help develop`

-# Add a picture here

 Go to HELPME.md file and add your name to the Super Exclusive List.
-Also put what operating system you used in case people need help with operating system specific stuff.

 Be sure to update the date aswell so people know when the list was last maintained.

 Once youre done, commit and push your changes!
 (Last Time I tell you how)

 * `git add .`
-* `git commit` - You'll enter nano (refer to above)
+* `git commit` - You'll enter nano (refer to above if you need help)
 * `git push origin branch-name`

 Now lets go make a Merge/Pull Request for our old branch.

 *NOTE: GitHub calls it Pull Request and GitLab calls it Merge Request*

 Go to repository on GitHub and find your fizzbuzz/twosum branch and create a pull request for it.
 Set the target branch to develop and remember to give it a good title and explanation.
+We currently don't have any style guides or formatting rules for PR/MRs but know that many companies will.

 To merge in code you need to get approval, have someone who has already completed the tutorial look it over (*HINT: Look at HELPME.md*).
 Be sure to message them just in case they dont realize they have been asked on github.
 It might also be a good idea to ask in the general controls chat so you can get help quicker.

-# Add a picture here
+# Add a picture here (Merge Request on GitHub)

 If the reviewer asks you to make any changes, try working through them.
 **Remember to switch back to the old branch to actually make the changes though.**